t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/09_gpt.md

 np.round(np.sum(exponentiated / summed), 1)
 ```

-That said, there's no need for a custom function when `torch` can do it for us.
+However, there's no need for a custom function when `torch` can do it for us.
 Below, we run our last token logits through softmax.

 ```{code-cell}